silverpip/silverpip.github.io/_posts/2011-06-29-today’s-lovely-list.md

+---
+title: Today’s Lovely List
+date: 2011-06-29 22:37:41
+category: blog
+tag: vintage
+---
          I close my eyes and breathe slowly, listening to my children upstairs bumping and thumping and telling loud stories in silly voices: clearly _not_ asleep.
 Images from the day wash through my mind and I am so very, very content.

  … slippy, smelly mud on the riverbank, hosed off ankles afterwards on our back concrete steps.